Faster truncated integer multiplication: Introduction

 Let $n \geq 1$ and let $u$ and $v$ be integers in the interval $0 \leq u, v < 2^n$.
 We write $\Mint(n)$ for the cost of computing the \emph{full product} of $u$ and $v$, which is just the usual $2n$-bit product $uv$.
 Unless otherwise specified, by `cost' we mean the number of bit operations, under a model such as the multitape Turing machine \cite{Pap-complexity}.

 In this paper we are interested in two types of \emph{truncated product}.
-The \emph{low product} of $u$ and~$v$ is the unique integer $w$ in the interval $0 \leq w < 2^n$ such that $w = uv \pmod{2^n}$, or in other words, the low $n$ bits of $uv$.
+The \emph{low product} of $u$ and~$v$ is the unique integer $w$ in the interval $0 \leq w < 2^n$ such that $w \equiv uv \pmod{2^n}$, or in other words, the low $n$ bits of $uv$.
 We denote the cost of computing the low product by $\Mlo(n)$.

-The \emph{high product} of $u$ and $v$ is defined to be any integer $w$ in the range $0 \leq w \leq 2^n$ such that $|uv - 2^n w| < 2^n$.
+The \emph{high product} of $u$ and $v$ consists of the high $n$ bits of $uv$, except that we allow a small error in the lowest bit.
+More precisely, the high product is defined to be any integer $w$ in the range $0 \leq w \leq 2^n$ such that $|uv - 2^n w| < 2^n$.
 Thus there are at most two possible values for the high product, and an algorithm that computes it is permitted to return either one.
-The high product consists of, more or less, the high $n$ bits of $uv$, except that we allow a small error in the lowest bit.
 We denote the cost of computing the high product by $\Mhi(n)$.

 There are many applications of truncated products in computer arithmetic.
-The most obvious example is high-precision arithmetic on real numbers: to compute an $n$-bit approximation to the product of two real numbers with $n$-bit mantissae, one may scale by an appropriate power of two to convert the inputs into $n$-bit integers, and then compute the high product of those integers.
-Further examples include Barrett's and Montgomery's algorithms for modular arithmetic \cite{Bar-RSA,Mon-modular}.
+The most obvious example is high-precision arithmetic on real numbers: to compute an $n$-bit approximation to the product of two real numbers with $n$-bit mantissae, we may scale by an appropriate power of two to convert the inputs to $n$-bit integers, and then compute the high product of those integers.
+Further examples include Barrett's \cite{Bar-RSA} and Montgomery's \cite{Mon-modular} algorithms for modular arithmetic.

 It is natural to ask whether a truncated product can be computed more quickly than a full product.
-This is indeed the case for small $n$: in the classical quadratic-time regime, one can compute a truncated product in about half the time of a full product, because essentially only half of the $n^2$ bit-by-bit products contribute to the desired output.
+This is indeed the case for small $n$: in the classical quadratic-time regime, we can compute a truncated product in about half the time of a full product, because essentially only half of the $n^2$ bit-by-bit products contribute to the desired output.

 However, as $n$ grows, and more sophisticated multiplication algorithms are deployed, these savings begin to dissipate.
 Consider for instance Karatsuba's algorithm, which has complexity $\Mint(n) = O(n^\alpha)$ for $\alpha = \log3 / \log 2 \approx 1.58$.
-Mulders showed \cite{Mul-short} that one can adapt Karatsuba's algorithm to obtain bounds for $\Mhi(n)$ and $\Mlo(n)$ around $0.81 \Mint(n)$.
+Mulders showed \cite{Mul-short} that Karatsuba's algorithm may be adapted to obtain bounds for $\Mhi(n)$ and $\Mlo(n)$ around $0.81 \Mint(n)$.
 However, it is not known how to reach $0.5 \Mint(n)$ in this regime.